 If you're facing repossession or struggling with mortgage payments there are Government schemes to help struggling homeowners avoid repossession.

-Talk to your mortgage lender about your options if you are having problems with your repayment mortgage payments.
-You may be able to make changes which could save you money in the short-term.
+Talk to your mortgage lender about your options if you are having problems keeping up with your repayment mortgage.

 If you have an endowment or ISA mortgage, you may be able to reduce your payments, sell your investment or switch to a more flexible mortgage.

-Find out how renting out a room in your home can help you and how renting out a room may affect your tax and benefits.
-Before renting out a room you may need permission from your lender.
+Renting out a room in your home may affect your tax and benefits.
+You may also need permission from your lender.

-Renting out your home can help you manage mortgage arrears and debt.
-We look at what you need to consider and how renting out your home can affect tax, benefits and other issues.
+Renting out your home can help you manage mortgage arrears or debt.
+Find out how this can affect your tax and benefits.